l36wei/l36wei.github.io/_pages/about.md

   - /about.html
 ---

 I'm a final year Ph.D. student from the [Department of Industrial Engineering and Management Sciences](https://www.mccormick.northwestern.edu/industrial/).
 I am very fortunate to be advised by [Prof. Simge Küçükyavuz](http://users.iems.northwestern.edu/~simge/).
+I graduated from the [university of Waterloo](https://uwaterloo.ca/) in 2018, majoring in [Combinatorics and Optimization](https://uwaterloo.ca/combinatorics-and-optimization/).

 My primary research goal is to design, analyze and implement efficient algorithms for solving mixed-integer nonlinear and linear problems in data science and operations management.
 My research interests include:

 * Integer programming
 * Combinatorial optimization